A once content StorageTek user told SearchStorage.com he is considering jumping ship to IBM after experiencing...

-Tory Skyers, network administrator for Fox & Roach Realtors, a division of Prudential Real Estate Affiliates Inc., is currently managing a 30 terabyte (TB)
+Tory Skyers, network administrator for Fox & Roach Realtors, a division of Prudential Real Estate Affiliates Inc., is currently managing a 30 terabyte (TB) storage area network (SAN) made up of StorageTek's FlexLine 240 arrays, as well as L40 and SL500 tape libraries for backup.
+Fox & Roach is also running Sun's Business Analytics software for data management, and has been a StorageTek shop since early 2005.

 That could change, Skyers said, since his company's account was moved to a different sales division as part of a salesforce reorganization within Sun last fall.
 Shortly after the reorganization, according to Skyers, the sales representative he had been working with since his first StorageTek purchase, left the company.
 It was a situation identified as the worst-case scenario by StorageTek users post acquisition.